Norfolk Southern agrees to pay $600 million for East Palestine, Ohio, train derailment

 The company said that the settlement doesn't include or constitute any admission of liability, wrongdoing, or fault.

+The plaintiffs' attorneys said the deal is the result of a year of intense investigation of the derailment, and should provide meaningful relief to residents.

-"We believe this is a fair, reasonable and adequate result for the community on a number of levels, not the least of which is the speed of the resolution, and the overall amount of the awards residents can expect, which will be significant for those most impacted by the derailment," attorneys for the plaintiffs said in a statement.
+"We believe this is a fair, reasonable and adequate result for the community on a number of levels, not the least of which is the speed of the resolution, and the overall amount of the awards residents can expect, which will be significant for those most impacted by the derailment," attorneys Seth Katz, M. Elizabeth Graham, Jayne Conroy and T. Michael Morgan said in a statement.

 The settlement is expected to be submitted for preliminary approval to the U.S. District Court for the Northern District of Ohio later this month.
 Payments to class members under the settlement could begin by the end of the year, subject to final court approval.